Other contemporary artists that I really like , or who have influenced my work:

 Barbara Nicholls.
 British painter (Mostly in watercolours) Barbara Nicholls paints monumental watercolours on heavy papers and is interested in dilutions and dispersals of pigment and sediment in water.
 She has completed residencies with the paint production company ‘Winsor and newton’ and is very interested in the chemical, as well as aesthetic properties of different colours and pigments in water.
 My work on khadi papers is hugely inspired and informed by Nicholls’ work.

 Andrew Smith - contemporary painter in Wales (Harlech), (mostly in Acrylics).
-Andrew Smith’s vibrant use of colour in both domestic and public art s compelling.
+Andrew Smith’s vibrant use of colour in both domestic and public art is compelling.
 Although not from Wales, he too has chosen to live and work along the Welsh coast, and works in a contemporary, increasingly abstract way.
-My use of colour is often inspired by Smith’s work.
+My use of colour, particularly in my prints, is influenced by Smith’s work.

 Natalie Chapman is a contemporary Welsh painter who paints portraits, often of herself or her own family (she comes from a family of painters).I came across her work in the West Wales workshop, just outside Fishguard.
 Her work is not at all like mine, apart from her obvious love of startling and garish colour.